approov/quickstart-flutter-httpclient/SHAPES-EXAMPLE.md

 If you still don't get a valid shape then there are some things you can try.
 Remember this may be because the device you are using has some characteristics that cause rejection for the currently set [Security Policy](https://approov.io/docs/latest/approov-usage-documentation/#security-policies) on your Approov account:

-* Ensure that the version of the app you are running is exactly the one you registered with Approov.
+* Ensure that the version of the app you are running is signed with the correct certificate.
 * Look at the Flutter logging for the device.
 Information about any Approov token fetched or an error is output at the debug level and is prefixed `ApproovService: updateRequest`.
 You can easily check the validity of the [loggable token](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) provided find out any reason for a failure.
-* Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during initial development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
-* You can use a debugger or emulator/simulator and get valid Approov tokens on a specific device by ensuring it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
-As a shortcut, when you are first setting up, you can add a [device security policy](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) using the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
+* You can use a debugger or emulator/simulator and get valid Approov tokens if you [mark the signing certificate as being for development](https://approov.io/docs/latest/approov-usage-documentation/#development-app-signing-certificates).
 * Approov token data is logged to the console using a secure mechanism - that is, a _loggable_ version of the token is logged, rather than the _actual_ token for debug purposes.
 This is covered [here](https://www.approov.io/docs/latest/approov-usage-documentation/#loggable-tokens).

-The Approov token format (discussed [here](https://www.approov.io/docs/latest/approov-usage-documentation/#token-format)) includes an `anno` claim which can tell you why a particular Approov token is invalid and your app is not correctly authenticated with the Approov Cloud Service.
-The various forms of annotations are described [here](https://www.approov.io/docs/latest/approov-usage-documentation/#annotation-results).

 ## SHAPES APP WITH SECRETS PROTECTION